 Major Essential Functions:

-- Assures compliance with agency policy, client rights, confidentiality, licensure regulations and Medicaid regulations as applicable.
+- Assures compliance with Agency policy, client rights, and confidentiality.

 Required Knowledge, Skills, and Abilities: